EarthCitizen/kaos/README.md

 # Kaos

-A combinator library for Erlang to genrate random values and data structures.
+A combinator library for Erlang to generate random values and data structures.

 ## Getting Started